 Tip: Most taxi drivers in these areas will speak at least a little English, but it’s smart to have some Spanish skills and/or Google Translate to fall back on, just in case.

-#4: Try Not to Travel During Hurricane Season
+#4: Try Not To Travel During Hurricane Season

 Hurricane season runs from the start of June to the end of November, with the highest risk being during September and October.
-Not every season produces dangerous weather but it can happen and it’s important to be informed and prepared.
+Not every season produces dangerous weather, but it can happen, and it’s important to be informed and prepared.

 If you do choose to travel during hurricane season, be aware that you may find yourself without water or power, so try to have bottled water on hand and keep your devices charged.
 Keep an eye on the forecast and plan accordingly (e.g., don’t risk taking the ferry to Cozumel or heading off for a snorkeling day on Isla Mujeres if bad weather is rolling in).